-The Mortgage Pandbrieven are issued as Belgian pandbrieven (Belgische pandbrieven/lettres de gage belges) in accordance with the Belgian Covered Bonds Regulations and are covered by the same special estate (bijzonder vermogen/patrimoine spécial) (the "Special Estate").
-The main asset class of the Special Estate will consist of Belfius Bank's residential mortgage loans within the meaning of the Belgian Covered Bonds Regulations (the "Residential Mortgage Loans", and together with any other assets registered as cover assets (dekkingswaarden/actifs de couverture), the "Cover Assets").
-The Issuer shall procure that the value of the Residential Mortgage Loans which are part of the Special Estate calculated in accordance with the Belgian Covered Bonds Regulations (and including any collections in respect thereof) represents at all times at least 105 per cent. of the aggregate outstanding principal amount of the Mortgage Pandbrieven of all Series.
-The Competent Authority has admitted the Programme to the list of authorised programmes for the issuance of covered bonds under the category Belgian pandbrieven (Belgische pandbrieven/lettres de gage belges) on 6 November 2012.
-Upon so being notified by the Issuer, the Competent Authority shall regularly update such list with the Mortgage Pandbrieven issued under the Programme and shall indicate that the Mortgage Pandbrieven constitute Belgian pandbrieven under the Belgian Covered Bonds Regulations.
+The Public Pandbrieven are issued as Belgian pandbrieven (Belgische pandbrieven/lettres de gage belges) in accordance with the Belgian Covered Bonds Regulations and are covered by the same special estate (bijzonder vermogen/patrimoine spécial) (the "Special Estate").
+The main asset class of the Special Estate will consist of Belfius Bank's public sector exposure which meets the criteria set out in Article 3, §1, 3° of the Covered Bonds Royal Decree, comprising, among others, loans (leningen/prêts) of Belfius Bank SA/NV (or its legal predecessors) to (or loans guaranteed or insured by) central, regional or local authorities and public sector entities of member states of the Organisation for Economic Co-operation and Development (OECD) (the "Public Sector Exposure", and together with any other assets registered as cover assets (dekkingswaarden/actifs de couverture), the "Cover Assets").
+The Issuer shall procure that the value of the Public Sector Exposure which is part of the Special Estate calculated in accordance with the Belgian Covered Bonds Regulations (and including any collections in respect thereof) represent at all times at least 105 per cent. of the aggregate principal outstanding amount of the Public Pandbrieven of all Series.
+The Competent Authority has admitted the Programme to the list of authorised programmes for the issuance of covered bonds under the category Belgian pandbrieven (Belgische pandbrieven/lettres de gage belges) on 10 June 2014.
+Upon so being notified by the Issuer, the Competent Authority shall regularly update such list with the Public Pandbrieven issued under the Programme and shall indicate that the Public Pandbrieven constitute Belgian pandbrieven under the Belgian Covered Bonds Regulations.